 In order to bring in higher levels of FDI, partnerships have been initiated with renowned regional and global players in targeted product lines.
 The intention is to establish national champions that are capable of competing on par with their regional and global peers in strategic industries, particularly in manufacturing and high-tech agro-processing.
 This foresees cross-border acquisitions of strategic assets, raw materials, distribution channels and technology, with companies to receive the requisite technology, product and process certifications as well as human capital.

 Among others, LNDC currently has a stake in Basotho Canners, CashBuild, Shoprite stores, Avani Maseru/Lesotho hotels, LNDC Centre Property, Maluti Mountain Brewery, Loti Brick, Lesotho Milling Company and Defcort Flats, as well as factory shells in different parts of the country.

 TRADE & MARKET ACCESS

 To take full advantage of these opportunities, Lesotho has been involved in the upgrading of border post facilities and access roads, and the establishment of a dry port.
-Furthermore, it has undertaken several initiatives in the form of bilateral, sub-regional and regional agreements to facilitate regional trade relations.
+Furthermore, it has undertaken several initiatives in the form of bilateral, sub-regional and regional agreements to facilitate trade relations.
 These include a Joint Bilateral Commission on Cooperation between Lesotho and South Africa on issues of infrastructure and transport.

 The Lesotho Revenue Authority’s Asycuda customs border control system is part of the broader Customs Modernisation Programme meant to simplify clearing processes and reduce the costs of doing business, while also reducing levels of corruption at the border and increasing revenue collection.
 The system entails non-intrusive methods of inspections, such as the use of X-rays to scan goods and baggage at both the border and airport.